GothenburgBitFactory/tw.org/content/docs/advice.md

 Presence at industry events is important.
 Offering talks and workshops helps make people aware of your project.

-\"Virtual teams\" work well, but it gets even better after meeting in real life.
+"Virtual teams" work well, but it gets even better after meeting in real life.

 It is good if the members of your team share the same sense of humor.
 If not, be careful writing messages with an ironic tone.